jakemoody/courses-plotly-python/chapter2.md

 - Complete the `go.Figure()` function to create the `fig` object

 *** =hint
-- Simply fill in the blanks using the instructions!
+- Look at the `trace0` in the IPython Shell to view it's structure.
 *** =pre_exercise_code
 ```{python}
 import plotly.plotly as py